p14149650/project/readme.md

 - adapted card flip anonymous,.
 (2017) Card Flip.
 [Online] Available from: https://codepen.io/shayhowe/pen/Fvjnf [Accessed 20/12/2017]

--Adopted loading page javascript anonymous,.
+- Adopted loading page javascript anonymous,.
 (2015) How to Integrate your css3 preloader using javascript into your webpage!.
 [Online] Available from: https://codepen.io/smashtheshell/pen/vGaLyB [Accessed 22/12/2017]

+- Adapted social media icons anonymous,.
+(2017) Social Icons - Hover Slide Transition.
+[Online] Available from: https://codepen.io/dante/pen/HhauA?page=3 [Accessed 25/12/2017]

 ## website testing

-### simple and easy
+## simple and easy

 - the user was able to understand the website and its elements included in different subsections.
 The user found that the navigation tab was responsive in the way you could size the page and the menu bar would toggle as per the device.